Energy use advice campaign pulled due to cost, Zahawi says

 But he said there are other risk factors including French nuclear generation being lower than normal, and the drought affecting Europe this summer having had an impact on hydro-electric power.

-However, he said "what protects the UK a bit more is its renewable investments it has made historically, and actually this is a great opportunity to think how we can increase those investments to get better energy security going forward".
+However, he said "what protects the UK a bit more is renewable investments it has made historically, and actually this is a great opportunity to think how we can increase those investments to get better energy security going forward".